craftcms/docs/docs/5.x/system/project-config.md

 - **With** Project Config, Craft tracks the schema changes as YAML and can apply them automatically (as part of your deployment process) or at the click of a button.

 ::: warning
-Never directly edit YAML files.
-Missing changes in other parts of the Project Config that should be made simultaneously can cause inconsistencies and instability.
+Directly editing YAML files can cause inconsistencies and instability.
+Craft should have exclusive control over the `config/project` directory.

+This applies to LLMs and coding agents, as well: their training data will include configuration from many different (incompatible) versions of Craft.
+Invalid configuration puts your data and access at risk.
 :::

 ## Propagating Changes